[This article would take the reader through a

 downsides of the way decisions get made in the US government along with the

-dissonance embedded in the human condition described above that is the source
+embedded in the human condition described above that is the source of our

-humans are individuals in interaction with the outside world and such
+humans are individuals in interaction with the outside world (be it animate or

-wedge/barrier to smooth interaction between other equally unique individuals –
+wedge/barrier that prevents smooth interaction between the multitude of individuals

-whether such interaction is between two individuals, or at inter-group or
+– whether such interactions are between two individuals, or at inter-group or

 intra-national or inter-national levels.